ceos-seo/data_cube_ui/docs/open_data_cube_install.md

 <a name="python_deps"></a> Python Dependencies
 =================
 Use the following commands to install the requisite Python dependencies.
 These packages are required for using the Data Cube, S3 indexing, and the Data Cube notebooks.
-Version `1.2.18` of SQLAlchemy is used to avoid an error in `datacube -v system init` when using the default, more recent versions of SQLAlchemy (at least version `1.3.0b3`).
 ```
 pip install rasterio
 pip install numpy xarray